Wednesday, July 29, 2009

 Subhash Chandra Vashishth

 Thanks Jo for your view and I agree with your argument but where is the support by wise and impartial older friends.
 She is in a state run home for mentally challenged where two security guards were involved in raping her.
-God knows how many others have been treated there similar way.
+God knows how many others have been treated in similar way there.
 I am only worried about the future of the child who would have no support but to remain in the same home and the mother may not be able to look after the interest of the child.
 The fear is what if the child is a girl ....
-Thanks Jamie for your opinion, the girl is under the guardianship of the state, however, since it was a criminal case, the matter is subjudice hence any action needs to be okayed by Court.
+Thanks Jamie for your opinion, the girl is under the guardianship of the state, however, since it was a criminal case, the matter is sub-judice hence any action needs to be okayed by Court.

 Rama Chari